 In September 2019,

-Scientists project climate change will make Oregon's natural hazards more frequent and severe, and to bring new natural hazards.
+Climate change will make Oregon's natural hazards more frequent and severe, and result in new natural hazards.
 For the State of Oregon, DLCD builds and maintains the Oregon Natural Hazards Mitigation Plan, which identifies eleven natural hazards: coastal erosion, drought, dust storms, earthquakes, wildfire, floods, landslides, tsunamis, volcanic eruptions, windstorms, and winter storms.
-This plan includes a description of each of the hazards, and explains what can be done to reduce or eliminate the long-term risk of damage to life, property, and resources.
+This plan includes a description of each hazard, and explains what can be done to reduce or eliminate long-term risk of damage to life, property, and resources.

-For the Oregon coast, sea level rise will likely be one of the most significant effects of climate change, along with increasing extreme storms and wave heights.
-These forces can make erosion and other coastal hazards worse.
+For the Oregon coast, the most significant effects of climate change will be sea level rise, increasing extreme storms and wave heights, and ocean acidification.

-One way to address climate change through coastal land use planning is to understand public assets at risk of flooding now and into the future from sea level rise.
+Understanding public assets at risk of flooding now and into the future from sea level rise is one way to address the impacts of sea level rise.
 DLCD's Oregon Coastal Management Program (OCMP) developed an exposure inventory of Oregon's estuaries to serve as a statewide resource for sea level rise planning in and around estuaries.
-This exposure inventory determines the assets and geographies most likely to be affected by flooding (driven by sea level rise) and prioritized areas to focus future resources and investigation.
+This exposure inventory determines the assets and geographies most likely to be affected by flooding (driven by sea level rise) and prioritizes areas to focus future resources and investigation.

 Additionally, OCMP staff provide ongoing support, education, outreach, and technical assistance to various agencies and organizations on climate change topics at the national, state, and local level.

-We are working with 24 state agencies – from Business Oregon to the Oregon Health Authority, the Oregon Department of Forestry to the Oregon Department of Energy, and many more.
-DLCD reviewed climate adaptation plans from 17 other states to identify the most effective strategies and approaches to government work and, over a period of ten months, vetted those strategies with a multi-agency group.
-The 2020 Framework builds on a 2010 Framework document, and will be adopted as part of Oregon’s Natural Hazard Mitigation Plan.
+To update the Framework, we are working with 24 state agencies – from Business Oregon to the Oregon Health Authority, the Oregon Department of Forestry to the Oregon Department of Energy, and many more.
+DLCD reviewed climate adaptation plans from 17 other states to identify the most effective strategies and approaches to government work and, over a period of ten months, vetted those strategies with the multi-agency group.
+The 2020 Framework will be adopted as part of Oregon's Natural Hazard Mitigation Plan.